 Here are some examples of common tags:

 Triggers: activate your tags.
 In this context, activating a tag is referred to as firing.
-They let Google Tag Manager know when, where and how to work for you, such as fire a tag when guests view your page, click on a link or fill out a booking form.
+They let Google Tag Manager know when, where and how to work for you, such as firing a tag when guests view your page, click on a link or fill out a booking form.

 Here are some of the most common triggers: